ialaminpro/ialaminpro/README.md

 - **Languages:** Fluent in Bengali (native), English
 - **Certifications:** Code Warriors Achievement (2015), Mobile Application Development (2014)
 - **Awards:** Led teams in coding competitions: 2nd runner-up at National Hackathon 2016 (agriculture app); 7th at We Can-Daffodil Apps Fellowship (women's safety app); and participated in ACM-ICPC Asia Regional (2014).
+- **Volunteering:** Vice President of Source Of Light Street children to provide financial and humanitarian assistance to and cooperate with them to be self-reliant.

 ## Interests

 - Expanding knowledge of programming languages
 - Enhancing DevOps skills with automation tools and container orchestration
 - Staying up-to-date with the latest advancements in software development
+- Playing a sport (e.g., Cricket, Football)

 Feel free to connect!